princefishthrower/chrisfrew.in/content/draftposts/one-major-challenge-with-the-internet-and-society/index.md

 ## My Pledge

 Posting this giant post with all talk and no action would be pretty lame.
-Therefore, as of today 90% of all donations to this blog will be recycled into the maker and creative economy of awesome things out there that I deem valid to support.
+Therefore, as of today ~~90% of all donations to this blog will be recycled into the maker and creative economy~~ that I deem valid to support.
 These include:

 - Sam Harris's Waking Up Podcast
 - Dan Carlin's Hardcore History (Which he made free and by volunteer donation only - excellent!)
 - The GatsbyJS Team - fantastic work they are doing - also and example of the full tool which is totally free and donations are optional
 - The `create-react-app` Team - another invaluable tool for developers like me who use React JS.

-I'm building out a page to track these recycled cash flows.
-I'm paying it forward in hopes to speed up my dream of a Maker, Consultant, and Creative economy a reality.
+~~I'm building out a page to track these recycled cash flows.
+I'm paying it forward in hopes to speed up my dream of a Maker, Consultant, and Creative economy a reality.~~

+*Update February 2020: You'll notice here there is some strikethrough.
+I let my ideals get to me!
+I realized after revising this post (which I wrote in fall of 2018, but finally made public in 2020) that I missed a key element of free markets.
+I though to myself, some great person donates to my blog.
+Who am I to automatically redistribute their donation.
+Theoretically.
+If someone's donating to a blog, its because they want to support the _blogger_, not to have them just redistribute to further makers and creators.
+I realized, if they wanted to donate to someone else, they would have done so themselves!
+Its not my call to make.

 ## Future Considerations and More Work

 This is an issue that I repeatedly think about, and will likely blog again.

-As I build out my arsenal of projects as a Maker (all credit to (https://producthunt.com)[Product Hunt] for that term), I think I will be opting for the one time charge - or in the worst case, a yearly subscription.
+As I keep trying to build out an arsenal of projects as a Maker (all credit to (https://producthunt.com)[Product Hunt] for that term), I think I will be opting for the one time charge - or in the worst case, a yearly subscription.

 A common complaint by software engineers is that they don't work on projects that are challenging and ground breaking, or for companies that by nature aren't pushing the cutting edge.
-This issue was discussed in depth in a Hacker News thread.
+This issue was discussed in depth in a highly upvoted 2018 [Hacker News thread](https://news.ycombinator.com/item?id=17235832).

 That the very nature of the network effect is a root cause of this issue.